shashanksapre/cows-n-bulls-js/README.md

 # Cows & Bulls

 ## Introduction

-  The game of bulls and cows but with English (UK) words.
+The game of bulls and cows but with English words.

 ## How to Play

-Host will select a word and give the number of alphabets in it.
+- The game will select a word and provide you with the number of alphabets in it.

-Player has to guess the word by typing words with same number of alphabets.
+- Your task is to guess the word by typing words that have the same number of alphabets as the selected word.

-As hints host will assign numbers to `C` and `B`.
+- As hints, the game will assign numbers to the letters "C" and "B".

-Suppose host is thinking of `FISH`. host will say, Guess 4

-Player might guess `POTS`
+- For example, if the game has selected the word "FISH" and tells you to guess 4, you might guess "POTS".

-When we compare `FISH` with `POTS`, pots has `S` in `FISH` but it's not at the correct place
+- When comparing your guess "POTS" with the selected word "FISH", you'll notice that "POTS" has the letter "S" from "FISH", but it's not in the correct place.

-So host will respond with
-POTS C1B0

-Next player might guess `CASE`
+- In response, the game will provide a hint like "POTS C1B0", indicating that there is one correct letter (the "S") but it's not in the right position.

+- Based on this feedback, you can make another guess.
+For instance, you might try "CASE".

-`CASE` has `S` and it's at the correct place
+- In this case, "CASE" has the letter "S" from "FISH", and it's in the correct position.

-So host will respond with
-CASE C0B1

-Player has to keep guessing until they get the right word by analysing the hints.
+- The game will respond with a hint like "CASE C0B1", indicating that there are no correct letters in the correct position, but there is one correct letter in the wrong position.

+- Keep guessing words by analyzing the hints provided until you correctly guess the word.

-Words with multiple occurrence of letters are not allowed.
-Proper names are not allowed.
+- Remember, words with multiple occurrences of letters are not allowed, and proper names are not allowed either.

 ## How this package works